Diamanté & Sterling ‘Platina’ 1940s Duette by Coro

 Design patent D146,035 issued to Adolph Katz in 1946

-This Coro sterling brooch is a pair of flowers with diamanté centers and oval petals, crowned with baguettes, and set in pavé-embellished sterling silver.
+This Coro Duette is a pair of flowers with diamanté centers and oval petals, crowned with baguettes, and set in pavé-embellished sterling silver.
 It was designed as part of the Platina line by Adolph Katz for the company’s high-end pieces.
 You can wear this one as a brooch or as separate dress clips.
 The double-prong fastener works well with weightier fabrics, such as wool blazers and dresses.
 This piece was advertised along with the complete Platina line in a fashion magazine with the copy: “Glittering glamour set in sterling silver with that ‘platinum look’”.
 You can see the utility patent for the brooch mechanism here, shown below Coro’s name.